 - Join with others to help manage access issues and make it easier for the public to understand their rights.

-- Work with others to provide tracks and signs to clearly mark public areas people can access.
+- Work with others to provide tracks and signs to mark public areas people can access.

-- If you want to signpost a voluntarily granted access route across your property, the New Zealand Walking Access Commission can help.
-The Commission has partnered with Federated Farmers New Zealand and Rural Women New Zealand to provide free signs to members of those groups
+- If you want to signpost a granted access route across your property, the Walking Access Commission can help.
+We provide free signs to members of Federated Farmers New Zealand and Rural Women New Zealand.